KSI v Logan Paul: What do real fighters think?

 The two will meet on 25 August at the Manchester Arena, the scene of many great fights.

-Newsbeat met with Tyson Fury, Ricky Hatton and other professional fighters to hear what they think about KSI v Logan Paul.
+Newsbeat met Tyson Fury, Ricky Hatton and other professional fighters to hear what they think about KSI v Logan Paul.

 Follow Newsbeat on Instagram, Facebook and Twitter.